The LGPS is a...

 From 1 April 2014 the LGPS became a CARE scheme.
-The benefits you build up from 1 April 2014 will be based on a CARE scheme calculation.
-The benefits you built up to 31 March 2014 will be protected under the Final Salary calculation.
+The benefits you build up from 1 April 2014 are based on a CARE scheme calculation.
+The benefits you built up to 31 March 2014 are calculated under the Final Salary regulations.

 - Contracted-Out Pension Scheme (up to 5 April 2016 only)

 The term contracted-out refers to the "top-up" part of the State Pension Scheme, formally known as the State Earnings Related Pension Scheme (SERPS) but now called the State Second Pension (S2P).
 By being contracted-out of S2P, LGPS members pay a lower rate of National Insurance contributions as they do not contribute to S2P and therefore would not receive any top up to their basic State Pension for their periods of contracted-out employment.
 Instead, they pay LGPS contributions to provide for occupational pension benefits that are guaranteed to be at least as good as those offered by S2P (and generally are very much better).
 The Employer Contracting-out Number or ECON for the Berkshire Pension Fund is E3900002R and the Scheme Contracting-out Number or SCON is S2700137M.